findmypast/icingaweb2-module-graphite/README.md

     vars.graphite.summarize_interval = "60min" // default : "30min"
     vars.graphite.summarize_func = "sum" // default : "sum"

+### Color list
+It is possible to define which colors to use in the graph.
+You can set it by adding the following to your Service definition.

+    vars.graphite.color_list = "2d7db3,ee1d00" // default : "049BAF"

+This might be specialy useful in conjunction with `vars.graphite_keys` which plots several graphs in the same picture.

 ## Hats off to

 This module borrows a lot from https://github.com/Icinga/icingaweb2-module-pnp4nagios